-Apt-fast is a shellscript wrapper for apt and aptitude package managers.
+Apt-fast is a shell script wrapper for apt and aptitude package managers.
 It dramatically increases the download speed by downloading the packages in parallel, with multiple connections per package.
-This tool is extremely useful to get things faster than traditional apt-get command.
+This tool is quite useful to get things done faster than traditional apt-get command.
 In this brief tutorial, we will see how to speed up the package download process using apt-fast.

-We can quickly install apt-fast utility using the following one-liner command in any DEB-based system.
+We can install apt-fast utility using the following one-liner command in any DEB-based system:

 $ /bin/bash -c "$(curl -sL https://git.io/vokNn)"